sefinch/sefinch.github.io/index.md

 ### 1. -- Emora Chatbot: Winner of Amazon Alexa Prize 3 (2020)

-I was one team lead of the university team who developed the Emora chatbot during the Amazon Alexa Prize Socialbot Grand Challenge and won the competition in 2020, advancing through two elimination rounds based on user ratings and then receiving the highest overall rating from the panel of final invited judges.
+Emora is a chatbot developed during the Amazon Alexa Prize Socialbot Grand Challenge which won the competition in 2020, advancing through two elimination rounds based on user ratings and then receiving the highest overall rating from the panel of final invited judges.

 An example conversation Emora can hold:
 <br>